Vontier (NYSE:VNT) Releases Q3 2022 Earnings Guidance

 Vontier (NYSE:VNT – Get Rating) updated its third quarter 2022 earnings guidance on Thursday.
-The company provided EPS guidance of $0.85-$0.90 for the period, compared to the consensus EPS estimate of $0.91.
+The company provided earnings per share (EPS) guidance of $0.85-$0.90 for the period, compared to the consensus estimate of $0.91.
 The company issued revenue guidance of -.
 Vontier also updated its FY 2022 guidance to $3.20-$3.30 EPS.

 Analyst Upgrades and Downgrades

-A number of equities analysts have issued reports on the stock.
-Barclays cut their target price on shares of Vontier from $39.00 to $33.00 and set an overweight rating on the stock in a report on Friday, July 8th.
-The Goldman Sachs Group decreased their price target on Vontier from $31.00 to $26.00 and set a neutral rating for the company in a research report on Thursday, June 23rd.
-Two equities research analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
-According to MarketBeat, the stock presently has an average rating of Moderate Buy and a consensus target price of $30.50.
+Several research firms have recently commented on VNT.
+Citigroup lifted their price target on shares of Vontier to $29.00 in a research report on Tuesday.
+Barclays reduced their price target on shares of Vontier from $39.00 to $33.00 and set an overweight rating on the stock in a research report on Friday, July 8th.
+Finally, The Goldman Sachs Group cut their target price on Vontier from $31.00 to $26.00 and set a neutral rating on the stock in a research report on Thursday, June 23rd.
+Two research analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
+Based on data from MarketBeat, Vontier currently has a consensus rating of Moderate Buy and an average target price of $29.67.

-The company also recently disclosed a quarterly dividend, which was paid on Thursday, June 23rd.
+The firm also recently declared a quarterly dividend, which was paid on Thursday, June 23rd.
 Shareholders of record on Thursday, June 2nd were paid a $0.025 dividend.
-The ex-dividend date was Wednesday, June 1st.
-This represents a $0.10 dividend on an annualized basis and a yield of 0.40%.
-Vontier’s dividend payout ratio (DPR) is presently 3.21%.
+The ex-dividend date of this dividend was Wednesday, June 1st.
+This represents a $0.10 annualized dividend and a dividend yield of 0.40%.
+Vontier’s dividend payout ratio (DPR) is 3.21%.

-Large investors have recently modified their holdings of the stock.
-BlackRock Inc. boosted its position in Vontier by 1.6% during the first quarter.
-BlackRock Inc. now owns 14,668,635 shares of the company’s stock worth $372,436,000 after purchasing an additional 228,497 shares during the period.
-State Street Corp lifted its holdings in shares of Vontier by 4.7% in the first quarter.
-State Street Corp now owns 4,898,032 shares of the company’s stock worth $124,361,000 after buying an additional 221,705 shares in the last quarter.
-Mackenzie Financial Corp lifted its holdings in shares of Vontier by 6.0% in the first quarter.
-Mackenzie Financial Corp now owns 2,297,797 shares of the company’s stock worth $58,341,000 after buying an additional 130,145 shares in the last quarter.
-Loomis Sayles & Co.
-L P lifted its holdings in shares of Vontier by 8.2% in the first quarter.
-Loomis Sayles & Co.
-L P now owns 1,570,694 shares of the company’s stock worth $39,879,000 after buying an additional 119,313 shares in the last quarter.
-Finally, Charles Schwab Investment Management Inc. lifted its holdings in shares of Vontier by 14.6% in the first quarter.
-Charles Schwab Investment Management Inc. now owns 1,499,540 shares of the company’s stock worth $38,074,000 after buying an additional 191,192 shares in the last quarter.
-Institutional investors own 95.53% of the company’s stock.
+Institutional investors have recently modified their holdings of the business.
+Covestor Ltd grew its stake in shares of Vontier by 90.4% during the first quarter.
+Covestor Ltd now owns 2,340 shares of the company’s stock worth $59,000 after purchasing an additional 1,111 shares in the last quarter.
+Captrust Financial Advisors grew its stake in shares of Vontier by 24.8% during the first quarter.
+Captrust Financial Advisors now owns 9,224 shares of the company’s stock worth $234,000 after purchasing an additional 1,832 shares in the last quarter.
+US Bancorp DE grew its stake in shares of Vontier by 13.4% during the first quarter.
+US Bancorp DE now owns 11,389 shares of the company’s stock worth $289,000 after purchasing an additional 1,347 shares in the last quarter.
+Beacon Pointe Advisors LLC acquired a new position in shares of Vontier during the first quarter worth $341,000.
+Finally, Cetera Investment Advisers acquired a new position in shares of Vontier during the first quarter worth $453,000.
+Institutional investors and hedge funds own 95.53% of the company’s stock.

 Vontier Corporation engages in the research and development, manufacture, sale, and distribution of technical equipment, components, software, and services for manufacturing, repairing, and servicing in the mobility infrastructure industry worldwide.
 The company offers a range of solutions, including environmental sensors, fueling equipment, field payment hardware, point-of sale, workflow and monitoring software, vehicle tracking and fleet management, software solutions for traffic light control, and vehicle mechanics', and technicians' equipment.